rosineygp/mkdkr/README.md

 # Migration

-Migration from release-0.26, just execute in your project the following script.
+Migration from release-0.26, just execute the following script on your terminal at root of your project.

 ```bash
 curl https://raw.githubusercontent.com/rosineygp/mkdkr/master/.mkdkr > .mkdkr